sammaadaniel30/practical2.sama.clemente.io/README.md

 **13/12/2023**

 Added clarity for the HTML code in all of the individual sections, no visual change was done on the output of the HTML.

+**14/12/2023**

+Added a new image in the Topic Page.

+Adressed Problem 5.

 **CONCLUSIONS**